 Arachnoweave - Text by M. Alan Kazlev Fabric created using biomimemetic synthesis of spider-silk proteins.
 Strong yet subtle and light, used for a variety of purposes, including police and military body armor, sporting clothing, and fashion statements.

-Artificial Evolution - Text by M. Alan Kazlev Directed evolution, evolution guided by artificial selection, controlled environments, gengineering, bionano, or other such means, as opposed to evolution left to natural selection.
+Artificial Evolution, Autoevolution - Text by M. Alan Kazlev Directed evolution, evolution guided by intelligent beings using artificial selection, controlled environments, gengineering, bionano, or other such means.
+Contrast with evolution left to natural selection.
+Sometimes called autoevolution when intelligent beings apply it to themselves.

 Astragen(s) - Text by John B Nonsentient lifeforms, plant- or fungal-based, neogen, or xenobiont organisms which have evolved or been designed to survive in space at a given orbital zone and radiation level.